meetmakwana19/bi-ui/notes.md

 ## Solution to routing issue :

-1. Had to keep the type of history prop as any in the global interface of the `main.tsx`.
+1. Had to keep the type of history prop as `any` in the global interface of the `main.tsx`.
 2. Downgraded the react version to 16 and RRD to v5.
-3.
+3. Made changes to the `tsconfig.json`.

+## Observations while testing # url :

+1. React v16 + RRDv5, Traditional `{ Router }`, `ReactDOM.render()` syntax :
+   1. In dev mode :
+      1. `onclick: () => history.push()` leads to URL change but wild card route is rendered.
+   2. In bundle mode :
+      1. Attached on ui-react as intended.
+      2. On projects route -> 404 - Page not found
+      3. `/intelligence` not route maintained onClick of card.
+      4. Back navigation to home page works.

 ## Routers :

 - SERVER SIDE: HashRouter uses a hash symbol in the URL, which has the effect of all subsequent URL path content being ignored in the server request (ie you send "www.mywebsite.com/#/person/john" the server gets "www.mywebsite.com".
 As a result the server will return the pre # URL response, and then the post # path will be handled (or parsed) by your client side react application.